BenBestmann/sawdust.js/README.md

 sawdust.js
 ==========

-Sawdust.js is a simple web crawler and scraper which can be used via a RESTful interface and jQuery as a syntax for It is implemented using [node.js](http://nodejs.org/), [express](http://expressjs.com/), [request](https://github.com/mikeal/request) and [cheerio](https://github.com/MatthewMueller/cheerio).
+Sawdust.js is a simple web crawler and scraper which can be used via a RESTful interface and jQuery as a syntax for selecting HTML data.
+It is implemented using [node.js](http://nodejs.org/), [express](http://expressjs.com/), [request](https://github.com/mikeal/request) and [cheerio](https://github.com/MatthewMueller/cheerio).

-If you interested in this project or my work, you can follow me on Twitter: [@BenBestmann](https://twitter.com/BenBestmann)
+If you're interested in this project or my work, please follow me on Twitter: [@BenBestmann](https://twitter.com/BenBestmann)
 ## Basic Usage
 Sawdust.js can be used via a RESTful interface.
 It basically provides one simple endpoint for performing scraping jobs:
 ```